tsenovilla/tsenovilla/README.md

 [![](https://visitcount.itsvg.in/api?id=tsenovilla&icon=0&color=4)](https://visitcount.itsvg.in)
 # About Me:
 Hello there!
 This is Tomás Senovilla.
 I'm a passionate about the world of technology, always looking for a new programming challenge to deal with.
-I've been programming for years, combining it with my maths and cryptography studies, then working as a software developer, coding back-end for banking software.
+I've been programming for years, combining it with my maths and cryptography studies, then working as a software developer, where I created back-end for banking products.
 But it was by the end of 2022 when I decided to fully concentrate myself in improving my programming skills and expand my tech stack.
 I'm mainly interested in building Blockchain decentralized applications, but I also have plans to build some "traditional" web apps.
 That's why I'm learning as much as I can about both worlds, Blockchain and Web development.

 I invite y'all to know me a bit else through my LinkedIn page :grinning:
 If you are looking for some programming collaboration, or just wanna contact me, feel free to do it, I will be happy to meet you!